t-rex-tileserver/t-rex-website/content/doc/reference.md

 `width`: integer

-With of an individual tile in pixels.
+Width of an individual tile in pixels.

 `height`: integer